TristanBC/hello-world/README.md

 # hello-world
 BadenNumbaNine

-Print "I won't out code you but I will still bag your girl."
+I won't out code you but I will still bag your girl.
-Print "House of Carts elevated member."
+House of Carts elevated member.
-"Print "Using knowledge to buy low and sell high."
+Using knowledge to buy low and sell high.